Flashcard Set Preview

 Characterizing and air mass:

-Air masses may extend 1600 km or more across Air masses are usually several km thick Air...
+Air masses may extend 1600 km or more across Air masses are usually several km thick Air masses are characterized by similar moisture content at any given level.
+Air...

 Which parameters characterize an air mass that develops over an equatorial ocean?